To start, you should have a basic understanding of the flow of a request and how the Akamai content delivery network (CDN) fits in.

 There are two connections involved in a request using the Akamai platform:

 - The client to the Akamai edge server.
 This is the initial connection between the end user's browser or application and an edge server in the Akamai network.
-The request is resolved to an edge hostname that you assign to your actual hostname.
-The edge hostname directs the request to your property, which is read to determine how to deliver content to the end user.
-To secure the connection, you'll need to use an "edge certificate" that's verified between the client and the edge server.
+When you set up a property, you assign an edge hostname to a property hostname, that is the domain that the end users request.
+Based on this correlation, the edge server maps and reads the property configuration to determine how to deliver your content to the end user.
+To secure the connection, you'll need to use an edge certificate that's verified between the client and the edge server.

 - The Akamai edge server to origin.
 This is the connection between the edge server and your designated origin, where the requested content is hosted.
-You'll use various behaviors in your property to set up your origin.
+You'll use the obligatory Origin Server behavior and various other behaviors in your property to configure this connection.
 Depending on your selected origin type, you may need to create a separate secure certificate and apply it on your origin.
+See Prepare your origin server for all the details.

 Secure hypertext transfer protocol (HTTPS) has become the standard for access on the Internet.
 All processes covered here focus on the use of this security to deliver your content via the Akamai network.
 While non-secure HTTP is still supported, it's not recommended.